sjtu-rr-homework-2019fall/Ceph-insight/Network.md

     The first and historically most important application for communication satellites was in intercontinental [long distance telephony](https://en.wikipedia.org/wiki/Long_distance_telephony).

     After the 1990s, satellite communication technology has been used as a means to connect to the [Internet](https://en.wikipedia.org/wiki/Internet) via broadband data connections.
 This can be very useful for users who are located in remote areas, and cannot access a [broadband](https://en.wikipedia.org/wiki/Broadband) connection, or require high availability of services.

+  - #### Cellular network

+    A **cellular network** or **mobile network** is a communication network where the last link is [wireless](https://en.wikipedia.org/wiki/Wireless).
+The network is distributed over land areas called "**cells**", each served by at least one fixed-location [transceiver](https://en.wikipedia.org/wiki/Transceiver), but more normally, three [cell sites](https://en.wikipedia.org/wiki/Cell_site) or [base transceiver stations](https://en.wikipedia.org/wiki/Base_transceiver_station).

+    A simple view of the cellular mobile-radio network consists of the following:

+    - A network of radio [base stations](https://en.wikipedia.org/wiki/Base_station) forming the [base station subsystem](https://en.wikipedia.org/wiki/Base_station_subsystem).
+    - The [core circuit switched network](https://en.wikipedia.org/wiki/Network_switching_subsystem) for handling voice calls and text
+    - A [packet switched network](https://en.wikipedia.org/wiki/GPRS) for handling mobile data
+    - The [public switched telephone network](https://en.wikipedia.org/wiki/Public_switched_telephone_network) to connect subscribers to the wider telephony network

   -